Updated November 2022

 - Mini Measuring Tape

-A small, retractable measuring tape, that can be slipped into a project bag makes a delightful and useful stocking stuffer.
+A small, retractable measuring tape, that can be slipped into a project bag makes a delightful and useful stocking stuffer for crocheters.

 - Novelty Buttons

 Novelty buttons are so much fun to add to a Christmas stocking!
 There are hundreds of designs to choose from and make a wonderfully cheerful addition to a Christmas gift.

 - Dolly pegs

 Dolly pegs are great gifts for the crocheter who has lots of skeins of yarn in different colors and wants to keep color swatches.